Sarita-Singh/GalaxyDB/README.md

 # Distributed Database Performance Analysis

 This README documents the performance analysis of a distributed database system under different configurations.
-The analysis focuses on measuring the average read and write times to understand the impact of varying the number of shards, servers, and replicas.
+The analysis focuses on measuring the  read and write times to understand the impact of varying the number of shards, servers, and replicas.

 ## System Configuration